hail2u/html-best-practices/README.md

 ### Don’t stride `ins` and `del` element over other elements

-Elements cannot be overflow other elements.
+Elements cannot overflow other elements.

 Bad: